Percentage of Small Businesses That Fail: 2026 Data

 Getting Shoved Out by Competition

 “Don’t focus on others - focus on yourself” is good advice.
 The first thing on your list of priorities should be developing your own product.
-Still, 19% of the startup failure rate is due to simply losing out to competitors.
+Still, 19% of the failure rate was due to simply losing out to competitors throughout 2025.

 Insufficient Cash Reserves